 Why do warranty offers still display on my commercial or specialty inspections?

-Warranty is included among the optional protection offers available through the client portal, but it is not presented as a primary action item.
-Warranty offers appear in lower-prominence placements like the "Moving is Hard" card and the Special Offers tab rather than as a featured workflow step.
+Warranty is included among the optional protection offers available through the Client Portal, but it is not presented as a primary action item.
+Warranty offers appear in the Special Offers tab rather than as a featured workflow step.
 This keeps the experience lightweight while still giving clients access to additional resources if they choose to explore them.
-Final availability depends on eligibility factors like property type and geography, which are determined during the client's opt-in experience.

 Is warranty available in all states?

-Warranty coverage through Fixle is available in all U.S. states except Hawaii and Alaska.
+Warranty coverage through Fixle is available in all U.S. states except California.

 Do I earn anything through warranty engagement?

 Yes.
-When clients purchase a warranty plan through Fixle, that activity is tracked automatically toward Spectora Rewards beginning April 7th, 2026¹.
+You earn $70 for each client who signs up for Guard coverage through Fixle and keeps that coverage active past the 30-day trial.
+The fee is issued within 90 days of the client's coverage start date.
+Warranty engagement is also tracked automatically toward Spectora Rewards.
 You do not need to do anything to earn points.
-The full rewards portal, where you'll be able to view and redeem points, is launching later this year.
+The full rewards portal, where you'll be able to view and redeem points, is still in development.